 We distinguished between slow and fast growing economies, using the median of economic growth in our dataset.
-We next counted the cases of rising and declining happiness in each of these categories, see table 2b.
-Again we compared the number of cases that fit the common sense expectation that more growth goes with more happiness to the paradoxical situation.
+We next counted the cases of rising and declining happiness in each of these categories, see Table 3(b).
+Again, we compared the number of cases that fit the common sense expectation that more growth goes with more happiness to the discordant situation.
 Once more the former outweighed the latter.
-The Odds Ratio was 2.25 and statistically significant.
+The odds ratio was 2.14 and statistically significant.